delowarsikder/English-Word-2-Vector/README.md

 ```
 After removing punctuation
 ```
-Backgammon Backgammon is one of the oldest known board games Its Its history can be traced back nearly 5 000 years to archeological discoveries in the Middle East It It is a two player game where each player has fifteen checkers which move between twenty four points according to the roll of two dice
+['Backgammon is one of the oldest known board games', 'Its history can be traced back nearly 5 000 years to archeological discoveries in the Middle East', 'It is a two player game where each player has fifteen checkers which move between twenty four points according to the roll of two dice']
 ```

 ```